d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 a probability $p_i$ of being the start of the text span.
-Predicting the end of the text span is the same as above, except that parameters in its additional fully-connected layer are independent from those for predicting the start.
+Predicting the end of the text span is the same as above, except that parameters in its additional fully connected layer are independent from those for predicting the start.
 When predicting the end,
-any passage token of position $i$ is transformed by the same fully-connected layer into a scalar score $e_i$.
+any passage token of position $i$ is transformed by the same fully connected layer into a scalar score $e_i$.
 :numref:`fig_bert-qa`
 depicts fine-tuning BERT for question answering.